-- Avoid anything but the designated refrigerant to get mixed into the refrigerant cycle (e.g. air). - Only use R32 when adding refrigerant. - Only use installation tools (e.g. manifold gauge set) that are exclusively used for R32 installations to withstand the pressure and to prevent foreign materials (e.g. mineral oils and moisture) from mixing into the system. - Install the piping so that the flare is NOT subjected to mechanical stress. - Do NOT leave pipes unattended at the site.
-If the installation is NOT done within 1 day, protect the piping as described in the following table to prevent dirt, liquid or dust from entering the piping. - Use caution when passing copper tubes through walls (see figure below). - · Avoid contact of the pipe with the wall to prevent transmitting vibrations and sounds to the house.
+- Avoid anything but the designated refrigerant to get mixed into the refrigerant cycle (e.g. air). - Only use R32 when adding refrigerant. - Only use installation tools (e.g. manifold gauge set) that are exclusively used for R32 installations to withstand the pressure and to prevent foreign materials (e.g. mineral oils and moisture) from mixing into the system. - Install the piping so that the flare is NOT subjected to mechanical stress. - Protect the piping as described in the following table to prevent dirt, liquid or dust from entering the piping. - Use caution when passing copper tubes through walls (see figure below).